 PBGC revenue does not come from the use of general fund tax dollars.
 The revenue comes from insurance premiums, investment income, and for PBGC’s Single-Employer Program, assets and recoveries from failed single-employer plans.
 Net premium income totaled about $5.8 billion for fiscal year 2018.

 Two Pension Insurance Programs

 - The single-employer program protects about 30 million workers and retirees in over 22,000 pension plans

 - The multiemployer program protects over 10 million workers and retirees in about 1,400 pension plans.
 Multiemployer plans are set up pursuant to collective bargaining agreements involving more than one unrelated employer, generally in one industry.

 - If a single-employer plan fails and PBGC becomes responsible for it, the agency directly pays benefits due to retirees (and future retirees) up to legal limits.

 - PBGC does not directly pay the benefits of people in failed multiemployer plans.
 Instead, the agency provides financial assistance to the plans themselves, which continue to pay retirees.

-What Happens When PBGC Takes Over Your Plan
+What Happens When PBGC Takes Over Your Single-Employer Plan